blcxtranslations/blcx/_translated/chapter-0027.md

 For example, Ice Missiles, Inner Sense, and Spirit Shield, were all commonly used spells.

 Cultivation levels were split into the Spirit Gathering, Foundation Building, Core Formation, Nascent Soul, LiHe, DongXuan, Spirit Severing, and Tribulation Ascension stages.
 Spirit beasts had the same corresponding stages.
-But spells were different, they only have 3 stages, the low level spells, mid level spells, and high level spells.
+But spells were different, they only have 3 stages, the low rank spells, mid rank spells, and high rank spells.

 There was only one reason, Core Formation cultivators can have magic treasures, with matchless power.
 They relied on them for both offense and defense without any spells.
 In the eyes of these high level cultivators, spells were too weak, and were just useless things, so of course they would not use them.

-Only Spirit Gathering and Foundation Building cultivators would know spells, Spirit Gathering cultivators could only learn low or mid level spells, high level spells were for Foundation Building cultivators.
+Only Spirit Gathering and Foundation Building cultivators would know spells, Spirit Gathering cultivators could only practice rank low or mid rank, high rank spells were for Foundation Building cultivators.

 In fact, Spirit Gathering cultivators would use them the most, because Foundation Building cultivators generally had spirit tools, which were more powerful than spirit tools.
-Of course, everything is not absolute, and there are a few high level spells that are not inferior to spirit tools.
+Of course, everything is not absolute, and there are a few high rank spells that are not inferior to spirit tools.
 Moreover, even though spirit tools were simplified versions of magic treasures, they were still very valuable.
 Some of the declining sects, or the poorer rogue cultivators, even if they reached Foundation Building, they would still be unable to acquire spirit tools.

 Thus, it can be seen that Lin Xuan, having three spirit tools, one of which was a top grade tool, was very rich indeed.